 Navigating complexity for performance

-As human beings we often box ourselves into separate categories that describe our position, actions and behaviors in profession, family and social life, physical activity, hobbies and perhaps religious or spiritual life.
+As human beings, we often box ourselves into separate categories that describe our position, actions and behaviours in the profession, family and social life, physical activity, hobbies and perhaps religious or spiritual life.
 We are multi-faceted and, fair to say, complex.
 Solutions are often multi-disciplinary.
 Thus, working on one aspect to the detriment of others may create imbalances and setbacks.
 Thus, performance coaching cannot be developed in isolation and independently from all the elements that underpin personal and professional growth.

 Performance flow matrix